 PRICE: Yes, thank you for having me.

-But, you know, there was a combination of a lot of things.
+You know, there was a combination of a lot of things.
 Of course, it was - big farming was coming in.
 And the banks weren't very generous in helping out the family after a hard year.
-So they had been told to install these grain bins that dried their corn, which - typically, I guess, they would ship off and have that done.
+So they had been told to install these grain bins that dried their corn, which, typically, I guess, they would ship off and have that done.
 So they had invested in a lot of farming equipment that was very expensive.
 And then a drought came.
-And the combination of those two things - then the bank just kind of swept it out from under them and sold it to a large corporation.
-But it's very complicated.
-And I never know if I'm getting all the details exactly right no matter how many times I ask.
+And the combination of those two things, then, the bank just kind of swept it out from under them and sold it to a large corporation.

 GROSS: So on your first album, there's a song called "Hands Of Time," which is about, you know, leaving your home and hitting the road and, you know, launching a music career.
 It seems very connected to the first song that we heard.
 Can you play - can you perform some of that for us?

-(Singing, playing guitar) (Singing) When I rolled out of town on the unpaved road, I was $57 from being broke.
-Kissed my mama and my sisters, and I said goodbye.
+(Playing guitar, singing) When I rolled out of town on the unpaved road, I was $57 from being broke.
+Kissed my mama and my sisters and I said goodbye.
 And with my suitcase packed, I wiped the tears from my eyes.
-Times - they were tough growing up at home.
+Times, they were tough growing up at home.
 My daddy lost the farm when I was 2 years old.
-Took a job at the prison, working second shift.
+Took a job at the prison working second shift.
 That's the last time I'll let them take what should be his.
-'Cause all I want to do is make a little cash 'cause I've worked all the bad jobs, busting my ass.
-I want to buy back the farm.
-Bring my mama home some wine.
-And turn back the clock on the cruel hands of time.
-(Playing guitar).
+'Cause all I want to do is make a little cash 'cause I've worked all the bad jobs busting my ass.
+I want to buy back the farm, bring my mama home some wine, and turn back the clock on the cruel hands of time.